 Governors have an ethical and moral duty to ensure the quality of working conditions at their school.
 This includes ensuring that adequate support and consideration is given to staff mental health and wellbeing.
 Governors that don’t ensure suitable support and guidance is in place are failing their staff and school, and perhaps, in extreme cases, exposing it to legal liability.

 Teachers are role models for young people.
-As we become more educated and aware of the importance of wellbeing and mental health, particularly among the young, its critical that teachers model positive behaviours that affirm this.
+As we become more educated and aware of the importance of wellbeing and mental health, particularly among the young, it’s critical that teachers model positive behaviours that affirm this.
 Directly and indirectly, staff wellbeing leads to pupil wellbeing.

 Better outcomes in the classroom will come as a direct result of teachers who are happier and more motivated, free of at least some of the stresses of their work.
 Impactful wellbeing strategies help mitigate the difficult aspects of teaching and allow them to focus more of their energies toward educating their pupils.